-Amidst all the sorrow and grief
+Amidst all the sorrow and grief in the pandemic

 But amidst all the sorrow and grief, we also find ourselves laughing, enjoying the simple things like a morning cup of coffee, or the sunlight as it streams through our office window.
 We are filled with gratitude for the routine we have been able to keep and the additional time we have with our significant other and children.
 We find we are more compassionate and aching for that human connection we miss so dearly.